Kylie Jenner And Blac Chyna Feud, Tyga And Kylie Over?

 It has been a love-hate relationship for Kylie and Blac Chyna over the years and there really is nothing wrong with a little healthy competition between the two.
 It seemed as of last year the girls finally made peace and buried the feud that had begun when Kylie and Tyga began their relationship, yet since Rob and Blac Chyna have parted, the girls seem back on poor terms.

 The latest news is that Kylie and Tyga may also be going their separate ways.
-Kylie was recently snapped getting cozy with Meek Mill and this had fans speculating that the reality star is done with rapper Tyga, Apparently Tyga is not sweating it, according to a source.
+Kylie was recently snapped getting cozy with Meek Mill and this had fans speculating that the reality star is done with rapper Tyga, Apparently, Tyga is not sweating it, according to a source.
 Hollywood Life relays the words of the insider.

 “Tyga has Kylie on lock, She’s not going anywhere and he’s not threatened by Meek.
 No disrespect, but Tyga isn’t about to get rattled just because another dude is on his girl’s page being thirsty.”